3 Machine Learning Use Cases in Manufacturing That Are Paying Off Right Now

 How it works

 Computer vision models inspect products on the production line using cameras and image classification or object detection algorithms.
-The model is trained to identify defects — scratches, cracks, dimensional errors, assembly issues — and flag or reject non-conforming items automatically, without requiring a human inspector to look at every piece.
+The model is trained to identify defects — scratches, cracks, dimensional errors, assembly issues, color deviations — and flag or reject non-conforming items automatically, without requiring a human inspector to look at every piece.

 The results

 Automated visual inspection systems can achieve 95–99%+ defect detection rates at production line speeds, compared to 80–85% for human inspectors over long shifts.
-Beyond accuracy, they operate consistently across shifts without fatigue, and generate data that can be used to trace defects back to their source in the process.
+Beyond accuracy, they operate consistently across shifts without fatigue, generate structured data on defect rates and types, and enable root cause analysis that manual inspection simply can’t support at scale.

 What data you need

 Labeled images of both conforming and defective products.
 The number of examples needed depends on the type and variety of defects — in some cases a few hundred examples per defect class is sufficient; complex multi-defect systems may require thousands.
-A camera infrastructure that captures images at the inspection point is also required, though this hardware is increasingly affordable.
+A camera infrastructure that captures images at the inspection point is also required, though industrial camera hardware has become significantly more affordable in recent years.

 3. Supply Chain Demand Forecasting